-Line C19 - Exclusion for U.S. Government, Arizona State or Local Government Pensions below, subtract the amount you received or \$2,500, whichever is less.
+Line C19 - Exclusion for U.S. Government, Arizona State or Local Government Pensions

+If you receive pension income from any of the sources listed below, subtract the amount you received or \$2,500, whichever is less.
 Include only the amount you reported as income on your federal return.
 If both you and your spouse receive such pension income, each spouse may subtract the amount received or \$2,500, whichever is less.